DontPanicO/fastapi-distributed-websocket/README.md

 ) -> None:
     connection: Connection = await manager.new_connection(ws, conn_id)
     try:
-        async for msg in connection.iter_json():
+        while True:
+            msg = await connection.receive_json()
             await manager.broadcast(msg)
     except WebSocketDisconnect:
         await manager.remove_connection(connection)
 ```

 The `manger.new_connection` method create a new Connection object and add it to
 the `manager.active_connections` list.
-Note that after a WebSocketDisconnect
+Note that after a `WebSocketDisconnect`
 is raised, we call `remove_connection`: this method only remove the connection
-object from the `manager.active_connections` list, without calling `connection.close`.
+object from the `manager.active_connections` list, without calling `connection.close`, since
+the connection is already closed.
 If you need to close a connection at any other time, you can use `manager.close_connection`.
+If you use `connection.iter_json`, it already handles the `WebSocketDisconnect` exception, so
+you can simply call `manager.remove_connection` just after the loop (see next code block).

 Note that here we are using `manager.broadcast` to send the message to all connections managed
 by the WebSocketManager instance.
 However, this method only work if we have a single server